00mjk/vernam-cipher-engine/README.md

 Because the cipher is based on addition/subtraction, it is extremely fast in operation.

 As a practical matter it means that data stored at rest is junk and random data.
-Without both the encrypted data and the keys, the data is valueless.
-By storing the keys in a separate database, it thwarts hacking while making its use in any integration both simple and fast.
+The enciphered data is as random as the pad that enciphered it.
+Both the one time pad and the enciphered data are required in order to restore the original message.
+By storing the values in separate databases, it thwarts hacking while making its use in any integration both simple and fast.
 The only time the data exists is when it is reconstructed on the wire during processing.

-The current implementation uses Java SecureRandom for its random generator but plans are to add other connectors in the future for other generators perhaps with connections to HotBits or other radioactive sources of randomness.
-Additionally it may well be that the stream of random numbers used will come from multiple PRNGs to ensure no detectable patterns.
+The current implementation uses Java SecureRandom for its random generator.
 During the encryption process, some random digits are thrown out as a result of processing.
 Even if a weaker PRNG were used, the store for random one time pads would be informationally incomplete making it impossible to determine the random stream.
 Finally, it must be noted that the one time pads, after generation, will be stored in a database which will result in generation order being lost which makes it impossible to reconstruct the stream.
 Even if the one time pads or their enciphered twin were published in clear text on the web, no useful data could be extracted - perfect secrecy.